 We come forth from God, we are going back to God,

-we learn how to share in the Infinite Circle of Love
+and in between we learn how to share in the Infinite Circle of Love

 Spiritual Companioning is also called “spiritual direction”.
 The Holy Spirit is the real Spiritual Director.